The growth of the global CBD market has been pronounced in recent times, and this trend is set to continue into the future.

 We’ve briefly referenced CBD and cannabis earlier in the piece, but drug testing procedures have been designed to detect a number of different substances and metabolites.

 Most interestingly, different testing methods can be used to detect a variable range of substances, so employers will often select a viable technique that will help them to achieve their precise objectives.

 Also, when performing a drugs test, they don’t actually test for cannabis, they test for delta-9 tetrahydrocannabinol (THC), which is the compound in cannabis that gets you high.

 In terms of coverage, urine testing is by far the most effective technique.
 This painless and accessible testing method can detect a huge range of substances and compounds, while it will also deliver results within a matter of days (and in some cases instantly).

 - Marijuana (THC)

 - Opioids (Narcotics)

-To provide some context here, salvia testing has a far more restrictive reach, with this method only capable of detecting alcohol, marijuana, cocaine, amphetamines, and methamphetamines.
+To provide some context, saliva testing has a far more restrictive reach, with this method only capable of detecting alcohol, marijuana, cocaine, amphetamines, and methamphetamines.
 Remember, this testing method can only detect recent drug use with any accuracy, so it’s only really effective in unique circumstances.